-Marriott’s secret award chart
+Marriott’s secret award chart (Updated with the latest devaluation numbers)

-Last year, Marriott abandoned award charts.
+In 2022, Marriott abandoned award charts.
 Previously, if you knew a hotel’s category, you also knew how many points it would require for a free night, at least within a range from off-peak to peak pricing.
-That was very helpful for planning for future stays and it meant that when cash prices were unusually high, you knew you could get great value from your points since the point prices were capped.
-Amazingly, all of that is still true if you know where to look.
+That was helpful for planning for future stays and it meant that when cash prices were unusually high, you knew you could get great value from your points since the point prices were capped.
+Surprisingly, all of that is still true if you know where to look.
 Seal the Deal Travels has discovered how to find each hotel’s secret category and they’ve put together an accompanying award chart.
 With just a little effort you can discover each hotel’s award price range…

 a stone doorway with a sign in the middle of a path